d3ska/d3ska.github.io/_posts/2021-10-08-solid-the-first-5-principles-of-object-oriented-design.md

 * **Dependency Inversion Principle**

-Suppose that John Doe is a swimming athlete.
-By implementing the Athlete interface, we have to implement methods like highJump and longJump, which JohnDoe will never use.
+Suppose that John Smith is a swimming athlete.
+By implementing the Athlete interface, we have to implement methods like highJump and longJump, which John Smith will never use.

 To understand the motivation behind the DIP, let's start with its formal definition, given by Robert C. Martin in his book, Agile Software Development: Principles, Patterns, and Practices: